 #5 You can tell the AVMA has sold out pets, because they have not updated their adverse events in their risk assessments, since 2009.
 Ask them why they do not include the UK data for 2014 to date in their risk analysis on microchips for pets.
 Those rates are 10X higher!
-Then there is the data in the FDA system.
-It takes an FOIA request to get it.
-So where are the updates?

 #6 Veterinary organizations have approved individual procedures for the individual pediatric veterinary procedures for vaccination, spay/neuter and microchip implant.
 But they are all advised with caution.
 We suspect the implant at the time of spay/neuter comes from the microchip industry.
 All tragically put together by people who have been lead to believe they are saving pets lives doing this to orphaned shelter animals.
 The outcomes of these procedures should be tracked and evaluated.
 It is not just the mortality rate of the procedures that is an issue.
 How does it effect the immune system of the pets in the community and the level of infectious disease in the population?

-#7 They have developed many inflammatory markers for dogs to research the cause of their cancer.
+#7 Implants cause chronic inflammation.
+They have developed many inflammatory markers for dogs to research the cause of their cancer.
 Cats have only two.
 Most laboratories do not test for cat inflammatory markers.
 VDI Lab does a feline test.
 It seem that only the drug companies do Serum Amyloid A (SAA) test for cats that they use for drug testing.
 Quite sad.
 Maybe more requests for the test will get some laboratories offering the test to the public.

 Inflammatory disease is legitimate grounds for medical exemption from rabies vaccination in states that have such exemptions.
 If the microchip mandate does not have such, question why.